IntelLabs/Open-Omics-Acceleration-Framework/benchmarking/AWS-Intel-blog-v2.1-2024/README.md

     --cpus 96 \
     --long_sequence_inference
 ```
+Note 1: If you are using a different instance, modify --cpus flag to available vcpus.
-Note: Change cpus as available vcpus and use --long_seququence_inference option if you are running long sequences.
+Note 2: Use --long_seququence_inference option if you are running long sequences.

 #### Open Omics Acceleration Framework alphafold2-based-protein-folding pipeline